Reversible addition−fragmentation chain-transfer polymerization: Enz-RAFT

 Glucose oxidase (GOx) is used to remove oxygen from the solution, allowing RAFT polymerizations to proceed in an open vessel.

 Enz-RAFT is a RAFT polymerization technique which allows for controlled oxygen-sensitive polymerization in an open vessel.
-Enz-RAFT uses 1–4 μM glucose oxidase to remove dissolved oxygen from the system.
+Enz-RAFT uses 1–4 μM glucose oxidase (GOx) to remove dissolved oxygen from the system, forming hydrogen peroxide.
 As the degassing is decoupled from the polymerization, initiator concentrations can be reduced, allowing for high control and end group fidelity.
 Enz-RAFT can be used in a number of organic solvent systems, with high activity in up to 80% tert-butanol, acetonitrile, and dioxane.
 With Enz-RAFT, polymerizations do not require prior degassing making this technique convenient for the preparation of most polymers by RAFT.
 The technique was developed at Imperial College London by Robert Chapman and Adam Gormley in the lab of Molly Stevens.

+H_{2}O_{2} formed from GOx can undergo further reduction in the presence of iron(II) to form hydroxyl radicals through Fenton redox chemistry.
+Control over the enzymatic production of these initiating radicals has enabled access to ultra-high molecular weight (UHMW, ≥1,000,000 g/mol) polymers in excess of 19.7 MDa.

 Applications

 Figure 8.
 Complex architectures accessible via the RAFT process.

-RAFT polymerization has been used to synthesize a wide range of polymers with controlled molecular weight and low polydispersities (between 1.05 and 1.4 for many monomers).
+RAFT polymerization has been used to synthesize a wide range of polymers with controlled molecular weight and low dispersities (between 1.05 and 1.4 for many monomers).

 RAFT polymerization is known for its compatibility with a wide range of monomers as compared to other controlled radical polymerizations.
 Some monomers capable of polymerizing by RAFT include styrenes, acrylates, acrylamides, and many vinyl monomers.
 Additionally, the RAFT process allows the synthesis of polymers with specific macromolecular architectures such as block, gradient, statistical, comb, brush, star, hyperbranched, and network copolymers.
 These properties make RAFT useful in many types of polymer synthesis.

 Block copolymers

 As with other living radical polymerization techniques, RAFT allows chain extension of a polymer of one monomer with a second type of polymer to yield a block copolymer.
-In such a polymerisation, there is the additional challenge that the RAFT agent for the first monomer must also be suitable for the second monomer, making block copolymerisation of monomers of highly disparate character challenging.
+In such a polymerization, there is the additional challenge that the RAFT agent for the first monomer must also be suitable for the second monomer, making block copolymerization of monomers of highly disparate character challenging.